leonardpahlke/goBully/README.md

 # goBully

-Project is under active development and not finished yet
+Learning project to understand how to implement the bully algorithm and a distributed mutex with docker containers

-This project implements the bully algorithm with docker containers.
+This project implements the bully algorithm as well as a distributed mutex with docker containers.
-Several containers are served, each of which is accessible with a rest API.
+Several containers are served, each of which is accessible over a REST API.
-For more information, see the code comments and the Swagger documentation.
+For more information about that, take a look at the code comments and the swagger documentation `task swagger`.

+Details about the implementation of the Bully algorithm and the distributed mutex are shown below

 ## Install